Code2Gether-Discord/Code2Gether-Discord-Bot/.github/ISSUE_TEMPLATE/user-story.md

 ---

 **Given...**
-Some context or condition exits
+Some context or condition exists
 Ex: Given my bank account is in credit, and I made no withdrawals recently

 **When...**